Brian and Sky, explaining how their Probate Case Manager helped them following the death of Sky's parents

-In England and Wales an Executor, a Personal Representative or an Administrator can be held personally financially liable for any loss resulting from a breach of duty, even if a mistake is made in good faith.
+In England and Wales an Executor, Personal Representative or Administrator can be held personally financially liable for any loss resulting from a breach of duty, even if a mistake is made in good faith.

 What's the difference between an Executor, a Personal Representative and an Administrator?